deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/ADVANCED_USAGE.md

 By default, the debug logging for `Falcosidekick` is disabled.

-You can enable debugging logs by setting the `spec.settings.debugLogging` value to `true`:
+To enable debugging logging set the `spec.settings.debugLogging` parameter to `true`:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1